TomArrow/jk2mv/README.txt

   Enable multikill:
       \set cg_drawKillMessage "2"

-* Friends list
+* Friends list.
   Description:
-      Clients in this list will be ignored by autokick and auto backstab Add friend:
+      Clients in this list will be ignored by aim, autokick and auto backstab Add friend:
       \friendAdd <client_id or name or all>
   Remove friend: